Skip to Content

 Pebeo acrylic paint opacity

-Tempera is a semi-opaque substance, although it does not coat as evenly or thickly as acrylics do.
-Tempera I tested is pretty much transparent.
+Tempera is a semi-opaque substance.
+The tempera I tested is pretty much transparent.

-If mixed with white paint, Tempera becomes more opaque but it of course changes the value of the color.
+If mixed with white paint, Tempera becomes more opaque but it of course changes the value of the color – it becomes lighter.

 tempera vs acrylic